 I thought of someone today, a person I haven’t thought about in a long while.
 It was a song that stoked images, feelings, pain and regret.
 It’s been years since we’ve laid eyes upon each other and both of us have moved on but it is amazing how quick hurts begin to ache, old wounds begin to bleed, prejudices come out of the dark.
 After the song was finished, the emotions faded too and the rest of the day was typical.

 Wisdom teaches us that forgiveness isn’t a one-time act, a single recitation of a phrase.
 Forgiveness is an ongoing process that takes years, perhaps even a lifetime.
 Forgiving the other is to also recognize our own injured ego, the part of us that still longs for revenge or recompense.
 When we forgive, especially those who have grievously mistreated us is not just accepting and then letting go what was done to us but recognizing and releasing what were still holding on to.

-Posted on January 5, 2017, in Contemplative and tagged #accepting, #forgiveness, #holdingon, #hurts, #injured, #injuries, #lettinggo, #movingon, #pains, #recognizing, #recompense, #remember, #wisdom.
+Posted on January 5, 2017, in Mindfulness and tagged #accepting, #forgiveness, #holdingon, #hurts, #injured, #injuries, #lettinggo, #movingon, #pains, #recognizing, #recompense, #remember, #wisdom.
 Bookmark the permalink.
 Leave a comment.